 Applicants must have completed the requirements for the Ph.D. by the start of the appointment and must not have held the degree for more than three years by that date.
 They may not be employed by another institution during the term of their Princeton appointment.

 Applicants' dissertation research need not be specifically in values and public policy, but they will be expected to demonstrate a commitment to developing a research project in this area during their time at Princeton.
 Projects related to environmental policy, population, health and wellbeing, democratic institutions and processes, information technology policy and global governance may have an advantage, although we will consider proposals related to any area in which the School sponsors research.
 For more information about these areas, please consult http://wws.princeton.edu/centers_programs/.

 Applications will be evaluated on the basis of the applicant's previous accomplishments, the promise of the proposed research project in values and public policy, and the likelihood that the project will be enhanced by being carried out in the environment of the Woodrow Wilson School.
 The capacity to contribute to the University's teaching program will also be taken into account.

 Term of Appointment

-The University Center for Human Values is no longer accepting applications for the 2014-2015 Values and Public Policy Postdoctoral Research Associate positions.
-Decisions will be announced by Thursday, February 27, 2014.
+The University Center for Human Values is no longer accepting applications for the 2014-2015 Values and Public Policy Postdoctoral Research Associate position.
+Decisions have been announced.

 Princeton University is an equal opportunity employer and complies with applicable EEO and affirmative action regulations.